 - Energy Poverty, Home and Neighbourhood

-Priority will be given to proposals involving an element of collaboration between academics and practitioners internationally.
+Priority will be given to proposals involving an element of collaboration between academics and practitioners.

-The deadline for applications in the first round is 15th January 2021 and applicants will be notified by 5th March 2021.
+APPLICATIONS CLOSED The deadline for applications in the first round closed on 15th January 2021 and applicants will be notified by 5th March 2021.

 Enquiries should be directed to Dr Naomi Brown at email@example.com.